-Supported by Agricultural Adaptation Council funding, the Ontario Produce Marketing Association (OPMA) is partnering with and engaging Value Chain Management International (VCMI) to undertake a project that aims to reduce food loss and waste (FLW) along the value chain: grower, packer, shipper, wholesaler, distributor, retail or foodservice, and ultimately the consumer.
+Supported by Agricultural Adaptation Council funding, the Ontario Produce Marketing Association (OPMA) partnered and engaged with Value Chain Management International (VCMI) to undertake a project to reduce food loss and waste (FLW) along the value chain: grower, packer, shipper, wholesaler, distributor, retail or foodservice, and ultimately the consumer.
 The purpose of the project is to raise industry awareness and create the skills required to measurably reduce FLW in Ontario’s wider horticultural industry and markets.

 These outcomes will be achieved by working with chosen industry leaders/OPMA members to create materials and daily management tools, which will be shared with industry through a series of eight workshops, media articles, industry newsletters, and webinars.

 Four case studies will be developed during the project.
 Three are presented below and the remaining will be completed by late fall 2017.
 Updates will be made as the project progresses.

 As part of the Ontario Produce Marketing Association’s (OPMA) food waste reduction initiative, Value Chain Management International (VCMI) worked with EarthFresh Foods and growers to identify ways to reduce waste by increasing the quality and value of table potatoes, from field to consumer.
 The case study found that a 29 per cent increase in pack-out rate* equates to a 74 per cent increase in grower margin.
 On a 50,000 lb load of potatoes, this amounts to a $6,000 increase in grower returns.
 (Released in July 2017.)

 CASE STUDY: THE APPLE FACTORY